Chilean sea bass with tomato relish.

 Chilean Sea Bass with Tomato Relish

-1 cup heirloom tomatoes cut into small chunks
+- 1 cup tomatoes, cut into small chunks

-Rinse the capers under cold running water, rinse and pat dry with paper towel.
+- Rinse the capers under cold running water, rinse and pat dry with a paper towel.

-Put 1 tablespoon of olive oil in a medium size skillet over medium heat.
-When hot add capers and fry for 1 minute, gently shaking the pan.
+- Put 1 tablespoon of olive oil in a medium-size skillet over medium heat.
+When hot add capers, shallots and fry for 1 minute, gently shaking the pan.
 Add the tomatoes and the olives.
 Season with salt and pepper and cook for 2 – 3 minutes, just enough to warm.

-In a large straight skillet heat the remaining olive oil over medium heat.
-Once the oil is hot, add the fillets and cook 5 to 6 minutes on each side, or until cooked through completely and the fish flakes easily.
+- In a large straight skillet heat the remaining olive oil over medium heat.
+Once the oil is hot, add the fillets and pan-seared them for 5 to 6 minutes on each side, or until cooked through completely and the fish flakes easily.